poojabhat1690/3-GAmES/README.md

 ## Requirements
-After cloning 3'GAmES and pulling the dependencies, the last thing required are ENSEMBL and refSeq annotations...
+After cloning 3'GAmES and pulling the dependencies
+1. orgnise the input data : 3'GAmES requires an input folder that contains.
+	a.
+A folder named 'quantseq', which contains fastq files in formal *.fq, *.fastq or *.gz
+	b.
+A folder namesd 'rnaseq' [optional], which contains mapped RNAseq files, and the corresponding indices.
+The data in this folder is needed for extending the analysis to intergenic regions.

+2. create ENSEMBL and refSeq annotation files (check below)...

 ### Annotations required
 To start, 3' GAmES requrires the dependecies as singularity images and an annotation set from refSeq and ENSEMBL.